 In peace, Northern Ireland has staked its rightful claim as one of the most beautiful, memorable and cultural regions to be found anywhere on the island of Ireland.
-Nowhere is Ireland's recent history more strongly felt than in the North, and any visit would be incomplete without taking this into account.
+Nowhere is Ireland's recent history more strongly felt than in the North, and any visit would be incomplete without uncovering this rich and vibrant culture.